Home / Oahu Events

 There are hundreds of Oahu events to explore each month, and we would like to highlight some of the best.
-While much of the activity takes place within Honolulu, we here at Best of Oahu will do our best to recognize worthy events and activities taking place on the North Shore and other unique spots around the island.
+While many activity take place within Honolulu, we here at Best of Oahu will do our best to recognize note worthy events and activities that are also taking place in the North Shore and other unique spots around the island.

 Paradise Cove is not just another luau, it’s a full production with lots of activities and entertainment that some others tend to lack.
 Kick off the afternoon with some Mai Tai’s and join in the celebration and festivities!